end2endzone/BitReader/INSTALL.md

 # Build

-The library does not require building before usage.
-However, the unit tests can be build on Windows/Linux platform to maintain the product stability and level of quality.
+The library unit tests can be build on Windows/Linux platform to maintain the product stability and level of quality.

 This section explains how to compile and build the software and how to get a test environment ready.